eDonnes124/Town-Of-Us-R/README.md

 ## *Note: This repository is an unofficial modification of eDonnes124 fork of Town Of Us*

 ![LOGO](./Images/TOU-logo.png)

+Current modifications to the original:
+ - Each individual neutral evil now has an option to end the game or keep playing.

 ![Roles](./Images/Roles.png)

 An Among Us mod that adds a bunch of roles, modifiers and game settings